piotrmurach/tty-progressbar/README.md

 ### 2.7 update

-Once the progress bar has been started you can change its configuration option(s) by calling `update`:
+Once a progress bar has been started, you can change its configuration option(s) by calling `update`:

 ```ruby
 bar.update(complete: "+", frequency: 10)